Exclusive Content

 Expert Insights, Strategies and Real-World Applications Shaping the Next Era of Automotive Technology

-The Automotive IQ team has curated our most popular and widely read interviews from the past year into an exclusive resource bundle, featuring:
+The Automotive IQ team has curated our most popular and most‑read interviews into an exclusive resource bundle, featuring:

 • Danil Prokhorov, Research Manager, Toyota Manager R&D, North America